-The EURORDIS Winter School on Scientific Innovation and Translational Research consists of one week face-to-face training held in Paris in March and the training modules below, which are available online for anyone to use for free.
+The EURORDIS Winter School on Scientific Innovation and Translational Research consists of a one week training in April, and the training modules below, which are available for anyone to use for free.

 EURORDIS launched the training with the aim of deepening patient representatives’ understanding of how pre-clinical research translates into real benefits for rare disease patients.

 The training equips participants with knowledge and skills so they are empowered to effectively participate in discussions with the researchers, policy makers and companies responsible for research or research infrastructures.

 Expert speakers and researchers, from across Europe, deliver the training each year.
 The topics covered include the history of genetics, diagnostics, new technologies in gene therapy and drug repurposing.

 The first edition of the face-to-face training of the EURORDIS Winter School was held in March 2018 in Paris.

 The next EURORDIS Winter School will take place on 21-25 March 2022, online.
 Applications to the Winter School 2022 have been closed.
 Results will be announced end-October.

 Ahead of the online training week, participants take part in 3 pre-training webinars and complete a selection of the online courses listed below.